herndonj/fall2016Intro2R/README.md

 git push -u origin master
 ```

-Now, in R, do a committ and a Push
+Now, in R, do a commit and a Push